hellwolf/THSH/README.md

 ## Gradual Approach

-The key goal of the project is to enable a gradual approach to add strongly-typed Haskell code to enhance your shell scripting experience.
+The key goal of the project is to enable a gradual approach to adding strongly-typed Haskell code to enhance your shell scripting experience.

 It is gradual because you can wrap any shell script into a Template Haskell quasi-quotation with `thsh`: